phoenix-rtos/phoenix-rtos-doc/quickstart/aarch64a53-zynqmp-zcu104.md

 Now GDB can be connected to port 3333 on local machine.

-For debugging the kernel or userspace you will need to examine all cores before starting GDB.
+For debugging the kernel or userspace examine all cores before starting GDB.
-To do this you need to run OpenOCD with command:
+To do this run OpenOCD with command:

 ```sh
 openocd -f "ftdi_zcu104.cfg" -f "target/xilinx_zynqmp.cfg" -c "reset_config srst_only" -c "init" -c "core_up 1 2 3"